open-edge-insights/video-ingestion/docs/generic_server_doc.md

       }
     ```

+  >Note
+  >
-  >**Note**: In order to use `SNAPSHOT` functionality one needs to enable the sw trigger mode and make sure ingestion should be stopped before getting the frame snapshot capture.
+  > Enable the software trigger mode to use the `SNAPSHOT` functionality.
+Ensure that the ingestion is stopped before getting the frame snapshot capture.